lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 1.** (*first clause* ). *Repetition in prayer.*

-1\.Its dangers.
+1\.
+Its dangers.
 May degenerate into "vain repetitions."
 Carried to excess painfully suggests the idea, God is unwilling.

-2\.Its uses.
+2\.
+Its uses.
 Eases the soul like tears.
 Manifests intense emotion.
 Enables those of less mental activity to join in the general supplication. *R. A. Griffin.*

 **Verse 1.** Here are—

-1\.Calamities:
+1\.
+Calamities:

 (a) War.